TGuillerme/dispRity/README.md

 Citation
 -------
-If you are using this package, please cite:
+If you are using this package, please cite the following Zenodo DOI (an associated paper will be added soon):

 * Guillerme, T. (**2015**). dispRity: a package for measuring disparity in R. Zenodo.
 10.5281/zenodo.31742